Heart disorders are the most common cause of an abnormal heart rhythm.

 Sometimes people are aware of abnormal heart rhythms, but many times they feel only their consequences, such as weakness or fainting.

 Treatment involves restoring the heart to a normal rhythm and preventing further episodes.

 The heart is a muscular organ with four chambers designed to work efficiently, reliably, and continuously over a lifetime.
 The muscular walls of each chamber contract in a regulated sequence, pumping blood as required by the body while expending as little energy as possible during each heartbeat.

-The heart rate is regulated automatically by the autonomic nervous system (see Autonomic nervous system), which consists of the sympathetic and parasympathetic divisions.
+The heart rate is regulated automatically by the autonomic nervous system Autonomic nervous system The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more , which consists of the sympathetic and parasympathetic divisions.
 The sympathetic division increases the heart rate through a network of nerves called the sympathetic plexus.
 The parasympathetic division decreases the heart rate through a single nerve, the vagus nerve.

 In an adult at rest, the normal heart rate is usually between 60 and 100 beats per minute.
 However, lower rates may be normal in young adults, particularly those who are physically fit.
 A person’s heart rate varies normally in response to exercise and such stimuli as pain and anger.
 Heart rhythm is considered abnormal only when the heart rate is inappropriately fast (called tachycardia), slow (called bradycardia), or irregular or when electrical impulses travel along abnormal pathways.

 Normal electrical pathway